The 9 Best Love Story Books to Read Now

-Some people use Valentine’s as an excuse to binge on chocolate or romantic comedies, but we’re partial to rereading some of our favorite love stories.
-Notably these nine, which will never, ever get old.
+Some people use Valentine’s as an excuse to binge on chocolate or romantic comedies, but we’re partial to rereading some of our favorite stories.
+Notably these nine love story books, which will never, ever get old.

 It’s been imitated a million times, but Austen’s classic about Elizabeth Bennet (and Mr. Darcy, of course) is not to be missed in its original form.
 There’s a reason there are so many knockoffs.

 2. Love in the Time of Cholera by Gabriel Garcia Marquez

 Fermina and Florentino fall in and out of love about a zillion times over half a century in this passionate story set in an unnamed city in Colombia.
 Read it for the magical realism (we’re talking frequent jumps in time and place and a parrot that speaks French) and the reminder that finding love in old age is totally possible.

 It’s not light reading by any means (hi, 600-page novel set in post-revolution Russia), but Pasternak’s epic love story about a doctor who falls hard for another man’s wife is deeply passionate and worth the effort.

 It’s kind of funny to think now that when it was published, Brontë’s story (her only novel) about the intense and magnetic attraction between Catherine and Heathcliff was considered vulgar and lurid, mostly because the protagonists eschewed the proper social graces and were highly unlikable.
 Also, it acknowledged the existence of sex—and was written by a woman.

 This collection of poems, widely considered Nobel Prize-winner Neruda’s best work, are so sexually charged, we’re blushing just thinking about them.
 One of our favorite, tamer lines is, "My love feeds on your love, beloved, and as long as you live it will be in your arms without leaving mine."
 Swoon.